-Almonds comprise 27% of our loan portfolio.
-The almond industry has been strong for several years, as successful marketing efforts have kept supply and demand in relative balance despite continued increases in annual production, with prices reaching record highs in 2015.
-In 2016, Almond prices sharply declined from the prices received for the prior year crop due primarily to weakening global demand.
-Despite the drop in price, the majority of producers are expected to remain profitable as the expected 2016 price is anticipated to be above long term averages.
+Almonds comprise 28% of our loan portfolio.
+The almond industry has been strong for several years, as successful marketing efforts have kept supply and demand in relative balance despite continued increases in annual production.
+As prices have stabilized over the past few years at levels that better reflect long-term averages, so has the percentage of the loan portfolio represented by Almonds, which had been on an increasing trend.

-Agribusiness represents 20% of our loan portfolio.
+Agribusiness represents 20% of our loan portfolio, though the segment is highly diversified between different industries.
 Generally, the agribusinesses that are doing well are those that have formed alliances directly with the food or fiber retailers and/or wholesalers.
 They are able to provide flexible customized packages of product or bulk commodities when and where the buyer needs them.
 Additionally, costs are more controlled due to the economies of scale achieved through increased throughput.

 In addition to commodity diversification noted in the previous table, further diversification is also achieved from loans to rural residents and part-time farmers who typically derive most of their earnings from nonagricultural sources.
 These borrowers are less subject to agricultural cycles and would likely be more affected by weaknesses in the general economy.
+Our portfolio is also diversified through loan size.
+The